JonathanReeve/jonreeve.com/cv.md

 Digital Projects
 ================

+**Jan 2016**: [Infinite Library](https://hackdash.org/projects/5692699962b2cc5d050af709), a universal web-based ereader that connects to GitHub (Project GITenberg) to search, save, and render books in the browser.
+ - A collaborative project conceived at the [Codex Hackathon 2016](http://codexhackathon.com/) at the [MIT Media Lab](http://media.mit.edu/)

 **Aug.
 2015 - Present**: [Git-Lit: An Open Source Project to Parse, Version Control, and Publish ~50,000 British Library Electronic Books](https://github.com/JonathanReeve/git-lit)